 Recognized as an artist of "dramatic presence and versatility" (Washington Post), Trinidadian soprano Jeanine De Bique has been described as possessing "genuine star quality [and] a voice of exceptional beauty" (New York Amsterdam News).
-Ms. De Bique's 2017-2018 season includes debuts at Konzerthaus Orchester Berlin under the baton of Maestro Iván Fischer performing Avro Pärt's "Como cierva sedienta" for Soprano and Orchestra; De Nationale Opera Amsterdam as Annio in Peter Sellars’ Salzburg production of La Clemenza di Tito; Musetta in La Boheme at Konzert und Theater St. Gallen Switzerland; works by Handel at the BBC PROMS and the Aldeburgh Festival with the Chineke!
-Orchestra and Annio in La Clemenza di Tito conducted by Teodor Currentzis in a European concert tour at Musikfest Bremen, Grand Théâtre de Genève, Konzerthaus Dortmund, Théâtre des Champs-Élysées and the Wroclaw Cantans Festival.
-Ms. De Bique will also make her debut performing with the Los Angeles Chorale at Walt Disney Hall in Brahms’s Ein deutsches Requiem, with the Stavanger Symphony Orchestra in Handel's Messiah, a solo recital at Ravinia Festival and she returns to Atlanta Symphony to perform Mozart's Exsultate Jubilate and Handel's Messiah.
-Ms. De Bique is also excited to join the cast in a new Netflix Television series, "OA" Season 2 as Opera Singer.
+Ms. De Bique's 2017-2018 season includes debuts at Konzerthaus Orchester Berlin under the baton of Maestro Iván Fischer performing Avro Pärt's "Como cierva sedienta" for Soprano and Orchestra; De Nationale Opera Amsterdam as Annio in Peter Sellars’ Salzburg production of La Clemenza di Tito; Konzert und Theater St. Gallen Switzerland as Musetta in La Boheme; BBC PROMS and the Aldeburgh Festival with the Chineke!
+Orchestra with works by Handel and a European concert tour with Music Aeterna at Musikfest Bremen, Grand Théâtre de Genève, Konzerthaus Dortmund, Théâtre des Champs-Élysées and the Wroclaw Cantans Festival as Annio in La Clemenza di Tito conducted by Teodor Currentzis.
+Ms. De Bique will also make her debut performing with the Los Angeles Chorale at Walt Disney Hall in Brahms’s Ein deutsches Requiem, Stavanger Symphony Orchestra in Handel's Messiah, a solo recital at Ravinia Festival and she returns to Atlanta Symphony to perform Mozart's Exsultate Jubilate and Handel's Messiah.
+Ms. De Bique is also excited to join Netflix in a new Television series

 Ms. De Bique enjoyed an exciting season last year with debuts at the Salzburg Festival as Annio in a new Peter Sellars production of La Clemenza di Tito; Musetta in a new Barbe & Doucet production of Puccini's La Boheme with Scottish Opera and Micäela in Bizet's Carmen with Opera Santa Barbara.
 She also made her debut with the MDR Leipzig Radio Orchestra for the Kurt Weil Festival in Dessau, Germany in Die Verheissung; the Santa Barbara Symphony in Beethoven's 9th symphony; the Charlotte Symphony and the US Naval Academy in Handel's Messiah.